-One option is to wear a mother of the bride dress in the same general color family as the bridesmaids.
-This is a classy way to co-ordinate, but still be a little different.
+One option is to wear a mother-of-the-bride dress in the same general color family as the bridesmaids.
+This is a classy way to coordinate, but still, be a little different.
 For example, if the bridesmaids are in lavender, the Mother of the Bride is in eggplant.

 Another idea is to choose a Mother of the Bride dress in a color that is directly opposite on the color wheel to the bridesmaids’ dresses.

-You’ll definitely stand out, but the bridesmaids will still look great next to you in pictures.
+You’ll stand out, but the bridesmaids will still look great next to you in pictures.
 For example, the bridesmaids might be in orange and the Mother of the Bride in blue.

 Most women ask, “What color does the mother of the bride wear?”
 They’re wondering about a single color.
-But you can actually wear multiple colors by choosing a pattern.
+But you can wear multiple colors by choosing a pattern.
 If this is your choice, then wear a patterned Mother of the Bride dress with a color in it that echoes the bridal colors.
 This adds some personality to the bridal party and pictures.
-For instance, if the bridesmaids wear pink, the mother of the bride can be in pink and green watercolor wash.
+For instance, if the bridesmaids wear pink, the mother of the bride can be in a pink and green watercolor wash.

 When in doubt, neutrals go with everything!
-Just be careful to get a more saturated color so it doesn’t wash you out.
-For example, if the bridesmaids are in Chartreuse with magenta sashes and fuchsia bouquets, the Mother of the Bride can still wear a dark, silvery gray.
+Just be careful to get a more saturated color, so it doesn’t wash you out.
+For example, if the bridesmaids are in Chartreuse with magenta sashes and fuchsia bouquets, the Mother of the Bride can still wear a dark, silvery-gray.

 Of course, you can always take the bride with you for a second opinion!
-She will certainly have a vision in mind about how she wants her day to look, and will probably be the best person to go to for advice.
+She will undoubtedly have a vision in mind about how she wants her day to look, and will probably be the best person to go to for advice.
 With this in mind, picking out a color to go with the bridal party will be a cinch.

 Can the mother of the bride wear black?
-If you think not, then be sure to read my dressing the mother of the bride post about black, where we discuss this very topic.
+If you think not, then be sure to read my dressing, the mother of the bride post about black, where we discuss this very topic.